awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 + If you are using Amazon Linux, the ec2\-net\-utils package can take care of this step for you\.
 It configures additional network interfaces that you attach while the instance is running, refreshes secondary IPv4 addresses during DHCP lease renewal, and updates the related routing rules\.
 You can immediately refresh the list of interfaces by using the command `sudo service network restart` and then view the up\-to\-date list using `ip addr li`\.
 If you require manual control over your network configuration, you can remove the ec2\-net\-utils package\.
 For more information, see [Configuring Your Network Interface Using ec2\-net\-utils](using-eni.md#ec2-net-utils)\.
 + If you are using another Linux distribution, see the documentation for your Linux distribution\.
 Search for information about configuring additional network interfaces and secondary IPv4 addresses\.
 If the instance has two or more interfaces on the same subnet, search for information about using routing rules to work around asymmetric routing\.

-For information about configuring a Windows instance, see [Configuring a Secondary Private IP Address for Your Windows Instance in a VPC](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/config-windows-multiple-ip.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For information about configuring a Windows instance, see [Configuring a secondary private IP address for your Windows instance in a VPC](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/config-windows-multiple-ip.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ### Associating an Elastic IP Address with the Secondary Private IPv4 Address<a name="StepThreeEIP"></a>